 The first colonists had a meagre diet.
 In the first year of European settlement at Port Jackson, adults received a weekly ration of 7 lb of flour, 7 lb of pork or beef, 3 pints of peas, 6 oz of butter and 1/2 lb rice.
-These rations were supplemented by any food the settlers could grow.
+These rations were supplemented by any food the settlers could grow and convicts were excused from work on Saturday afternoons so they could tend their own gardens.
 Public gardens were planted at Farm Cove.

 The early settlers relied on fish, oysters and native animals and fruits to supplement their diet.
 They also traded with the local aboriginal people for game, especially kangaroo.